As the COVID-19 pandemic impacts the United States, Post University reminds students that scammers can take advantage of you.

 - Do not respond to emails, calls, or texts, especially if the sender or phone numbers are unknown or that appear suspicious.

 - Never share your personal or financial information via email, text messages, or over the phone.

 - Scammers often spoof phone numbers to trick you into answering or responding.
 Remember that government agencies will never call you to ask for personal information or money.

 - Do not click any links in a text message.
 If a friend sends you a text with a suspicious link that seems out of character, call them to make sure they weren’t hacked.

 - Always check on a charity (for example, by calling or looking at its actual website) before donating.

-If you receive any spam messages, please forward them to firstname.lastname@example.org.
-Our Information Security Team will deal with them.
+If you receive any spam messages or have any questions, please forward them to email@example.com.
+Our Information Security Team will be happy to assist.
 For more information on cybersecurity best practices for students, please read this IT blog